tonymerriman/ResequencingMetaAnalysis/README.md

 # ResequencingMetaAnalysis
 Our aim is to compile a large database of publicly available GWAS data related to the genetic architecture of obesity, type-II diabetes and kidney function.
-From this reference data set, we aim to extract candidate SNPs / genes that are highly associated with these diseases which we will specifically target in a similar study of Polynesian populations.
+This dataset will include imminent BMI and diagetes GWAS results from Polynesians.
+From this reference dataset, we aim to delimit the boundaries of the most associated loci and identify particular squences of functional importance which we will specifically target in a resequencing study of Polynesian populations.

 ### Phases

  - __Phase 1:__  identify the most recent large scale meta-analyses from the literature.
  - __Phase 2:__  from these studies, obtain the relevant data sets.
- - __Phase 3:__  replicate the association studies for each of these data sets and extract the top 20 loci by population (emphasis on European and Asian populations).
+ - __Phase 3:__  the top 20 loci by population (emphasis on European and Asian populations).
- - __Phase 4:__  map targeted loci to candidate genes.
-This will require clear criteria for selection of the genes (proximity?, biological importance?).
+ - __Phase 4:__  This will require clear criteria for selection of the genes (proximity-based).
  - __Phase 5:__  compile appropriate exons, promoters, 3' / 5' UTR sequences.
  - __Phase 6:__  where appropriate also target regulatory regions.